 We value learning and everyone within our community.
 The uniqueness and diversity within our staff, student and parent body is valued and celebrated.
 Everyone is a learner and everyone is deemed to have an 'elastic' capacity to learn.
-We make provision for developing the emotional learning of all its students, but most particularly for its most vulnerable and challenging students.
-Our learning culture emphasises learning as process, learning from mistakes, the importance of feelings in learning and learning how to communicate responsibility for one's own feelings.
+We make provision for developing the emotional learning of all of our students, but most particularly for its most vulnerable and challenging students.
+Our learning culture emphasises learning as a process, learning from mistakes, the importance of feelings in learning and learning how to communicate responsibility for one's own feelings.
 The school climate aims to create a shame - free learning zone.

 Responsibility for one's own learning is prized.
 Independent, resource based and collaborative learning are encouraged.
-It is understood and accepted that all learners are likely to have emotional needs sometimesand these can be addressed as a part of promoting learning.
+It is understood and accepted that all learners have their own emotional needs sometimes- and these can be addressed as a part of promoting learning.